bibanon/tubeup/README.md

                                 of compatible websites.
   --metadata=<key:value>        Custom metadata to add to the archive.org
                                 item.
 Options:
   -h --help                    Show this screen.
-  --proxy <prox>            Use a proxy while uploading.
+  -p --proxy <prox>            Use a proxy while uploading.
-  --username <user>         Provide a username, for sites like Nico Nico Douga.
+  -u --username <user>         Provide a username, for sites like Nico Nico Douga.
-  --password <pass>         Provide a password, for sites like Nico Nico Douga.
+  -p --password <pass>         Provide a password, for sites like Nico Nico Douga.
-  --ignore-existing-item    Ignores the check for existing items on archive.org.
-  --use-download-archive    Record the video url to the download archive.
+  -a --use-download-archive    Record the video url to the download archive.
                                This will download only videos not listed in the archive file.
 Record the IDs of all downloaded videos in it.
-  --quiet                   Just print errors.
+  -q --quiet                   Just print errors.
-  --debug                   Print all logs to stdout.
+  -d --debug                   Print all logs to stdout.
-  --output <output>         yt-dlp output template.
+  -o --output <output>         yt-dlp output template.
+  -i --ignore-existing-item    Don't check if an item already exists on archive.org
 ```

 ## Metadata